Tips for People Using Steroids for Crohn’s Disease

 They’ve been used to treat Crohn’s and other forms of inflammatory bowel disease (IBD) since the 1950s.
 They’re helpful during flare-ups, but they’re not a good choice long-term.
 Side effects include getting infections and causing your bones to thin.

 Steroids can help reduce inflammation in your gut fast, especially during a flare-up.
-They can also reduces inflammation in other parts of your body, like your joints, eyes, and skin.
+They can also reduce inflammation in other parts of your body, like your joints, eyes, and skin.
 Doctors usually recommend them if you don’t get good results with other treatments.
 If you’re like most people, you’ll notice improvement within a few days, but steroids don’t work at all for 20% to 30% of people with Crohn’s.

 They’re meant to be used for a short time, only 3-4 months at most.
 There are different types of steroids, and the exact length of your treatment will depend on the one you take.
 The goals of steroid therapy are to ease symptoms causing your pain and push your condition into remission.
 Remission means you have no signs of Crohn's disease.